tradingstrategy-ai/frontend/docs/production.md

 # Production

-This will run server-side generated (SSR) pages.
+This will run server-side generated (SSR) pages using node.js server.

+The server default port is 3000.

 ```shell
 screen -S frontend